 HMRC will accept that the purpose of the childcare voucher scheme won’t change if employers only exchange unused vouchers for cash in extenuating circumstances, whereby no other alternative can be found.
-For example, instances where a deduction has been made from an employee’s pay, but there is no foreseeable way for the employee to use the voucher amount in the 12 months following the deduction.
+The circumstances identified are:

 When it has been agreed that a refund can be made, it is University policy that the employee must fully exit the scheme as a refund of monies means that the employee no longer needs the monies for childcare provision.

 Please note that mismanagement of accounts e.g. allowing an excessive surplus of monies to build up with no realistic method/mechanism in which to utilise them, does not fall within the exceptional circumstances.
 Employees are reminded that vouchers are to be purchased with the full intent of being able to spend them accordingly.

 The decision to grant a refund will always remain with Swansea University and will only be given within the current tax year to current employees.
 The refund amount must be for the full amount remaining in your CVS account.
 Refund payments will be returned to the employee via the payroll system in the next available salary run, once the refund has been received from CVS.
 It is the employee’s responsibility to ensure that vouchers are used prior to the end of employment or to ensure that the CVS account does not hold any voucher amount that cannot be spent following the end of employment.

 For all queries, please contact CVS via their telephone helpline or e-mail.